JMCCROWELL/designing-dungeons/docs/chapter10.md

 Gus L. is prolific in the OSR scene, and has over his long career offered his opinion about most salient subjects.

-* You can find his (award winning, best selling) adventures here:
+* You can find his (award winning, best selling) adventures [here.](https://www.drivethrurpg.com/en/publisher/18552/ratking-productions)
-* You can read his first blog here.
+* You can read his [first blog here.](https://dungeonofsigns.blogspot.com/)
-* You can read his currently-updating blog here.
+* You can read his [currently-updating blog here.](https://alldeadgenerations.blogspot.com/)

 ## How can I write even shorter, punchier room descriptions?